Symptom HEAVY PERIODS

-How to use it: Take two 500-milligram capsules two times every day.
+How to use it: Take two droppers of tincture every 30 minutes until bleeding slows.

 Why it works: Yarrow is the go-to herb for menstrual bleeding, says Gladstar.
 “It slows excessive bleeding, relieves pelvic congestion, reduces cramping and flushes out the liver so estrogen and progesterone are processed more efficiently,” she says.

 How to use it: Take one 500-milligram capsule twice daily.
 Foster suggests starting off slowly—perhaps with a 100-milligram dose twice per day—and increasing the dosage in 100-milligram increments up to the recommended 1,000 milligrams a day.
 “If the herb makes you feel spacey, contact your Ayurvedic practitioner for specific guidance on dosing,” he advises.
 “You might be taking too much too quickly.”

 Why it works: Used in Western European, Chinese and Indian herbal traditions, water hyssop is called brahmi in Sanskrit, which means “consciousness.”
 It can help ease agitation if you feel particularly distracted before or during your period; it’s also good for everyday focus.
 “Bacopa monnieri can sharpen concentration, memory and overall intelligence, and it also improves longevity,” says Foster.
 “Its ability to boost mental performance [by enhancing nerve impulses between cells in the brain] has been documented in multiple studies in the United States and abroad.”

 How to use it: Take one dropperful of tincture in warm water as needed (not to exceed three doses a day).
 You can take it daily, but not for more than a consecutive three-month period.